Tuesday, November 26, 2024

 For best results, high-quality carbohydrates such as whole-grain breads, cereals, rice, pasta and starchy vegetables, fruit, low-fat milk and yogurt should make up most of the diet.
 Johns Hopkins Medicine journal recommends including lean protein foods such as fish, poultry, beans, lentils and tofu, as well as healthy fats such as olive oil, avocado and nuts.

-On a lighter note, the Absa Run Your City series is slowly becoming one of South Africa’s favourite mass participation races, with en-route entertainment along the running routes providing excitement, and fun experience to runners, families, spectators and the young ones alike – as we saw with the Qgeberha 2024 city edition.
+On a lighter note, the Absa Run Your City series is slowly becoming one of South Africa’s favourite mass participation races, with en-route entertainment along the running routes providing excitement, and fun experience to runners, families, spectators and the young ones alike – as we saw with the Gqeberha 2024 city edition.
 PHOTOS: Rajesh Jantilal

 Power of crowds